aparnamishra1212/Navodita-infotech_cyberintern/README.md

 # Navodita Infotech Cybersecurity Internship

 ## Overview
-Welcome to the Navodita Infotech Cybersecurity Internship program!
+Welcome to the Navodita Infotech Cybersecurity Internship program repository!
 This README serves as a guide to understanding the tasks and responsibilities associated with your internship position.

 ## Internship Details
 - **Position:** Cybersecurity Intern